These instructions are for the 2.3.1 and later releases, as a top level project.

 Note that any JARs, Zips, Tars, tar.gz artifacts must be signed by the Release Manager.

-Although we have a spot in the distribution SVN under dev/uima for all the artifacts to be released
+We have a spot in the distribution SVN under dev/uima for all the artifacts to be released

 Stage the eclipse-update-site